Chichen Itza: Sacred Cenote

 The Yucatán Peninsula is a limestone plain, with no rivers or streams.
 The region is pockmarked with natural sinkholes, called cenotes, which expose the water table to the surface.
 One of the most impressive of these is the Cenote Sagrado, which is 60 m in diameter and surrounded by sheer cliffs that drop to the water table some 27 m below.

 The Cenote Sagrado was a place of pilgrimage for ancient Maya people who, according to ethnohistoric sources, would conduct sacrifices during times of drought.
 Archeological investigations support this as thousands of objects have been removed from the bottom of the cenote, including material such as gold, carved jade, copal, pottery, flint, obsidian, shell, wood, rubber, cloth, as well as skeletons of children and men.

+Chultun of Children

+In 1967, while building an airstrip 200 meters north of the Cenote Sagrado, workers found a small cave system that contained the remains of more than 100 children, a majority between the ages of three and six.
+DNA testing in the 2020s found that the remains exclusively came from males.
+Archaeologists have concluded that because the remains came from individuals of a narrow range of age and sex, and that DNA testing found some were related (including two pairs of identical twins), the remains had been part of a"ritual event."
+Although the remains show no evidence of sacrifice, some researchers believe that may have been part of the ritual.

 Temple of the Warriors

 The Temple of the Warriors complex consists of a large stepped pyramid fronted and flanked by rows of carved columns depicting warriors.
 This complex is analogous to Temple B at the Toltec capital of Tula, and indicates some form of cultural contact between the two regions.
 The one at Chichen Itza, however, was constructed on a larger scale.
 At the top of the stairway on the pyramid's summit (and leading toward the entrance of the pyramid's temple) is a Chac Mool.

 This temple encases or entombs a former structure called The Temple of the Chac Mool.
 The archeological expedition and restoration of this building was done by the Carnegie Institution of Washington from 1925 to 1928.
 A key member of this restoration was Earl H. Morris, who published the work from this expedition in two volumes entitled Temple of the Warriors.
 Watercolors were made of murals in the Temple of the Warriors that were deteriorating rapidly following exposure to the elements after enduring for centuries in the protected enclosures being discovered.
 Many depict battle scenes and some even have tantalizing images that lend themselves to speculation and debate by prominent Maya scholars, such as Michael D. Coe and Mary Miller, regarding possible contact with Viking sailors.